VictorGaiva/rabbitmq-stream/README.md

 ## Overview

-### Connection
+### `Connection`

-It is responsible for opening and maintaining the socket connection with a single RabbitMQ Server Node, and encoding and decoding messages.
+Responsible for opening and maintaining the socket connection with a single RabbitMQ Server Node, and encoding and decoding messages.
 It connects to the RabbitMQ server using [`:gen_tcp`](https://www.erlang.org/doc/man/gen_tcp.html).
 It then runs throught the [authentication](https://github.com/rabbitmq/rabbitmq-server/blob/master/deps/rabbitmq_stream/docs/PROTOCOL.adoc#authentication) sequence and mantains the connection open with heartbeats, with the provided `tune` definition.

-### Client
+### `Client`

-It is responsible for managing multiple connections for a single cluster, routing requests accordingly, and enforcing [_Well-behaved_](https://blog.rabbitmq.com/posts/2021/07/connecting-to-streams/) praticies.
+Responsible for managing multiple connections for a single cluster, routing requests accordingly, and enforcing [_Well-behaved_](https://blog.rabbitmq.com/posts/2021/07/connecting-to-streams/) praticies.

+### `Publisher`

+--

-## Supported Authentication Mechanisms
+### Supported Authentication Mechanisms

-- "PLAIN" - `username` and `password`
+- `PLAIN`

 ## Progress